gleber/ledger-parsita/memory-bank/systemPatterns.md

 ## Architecture

 - The system follows a modular design, with separate modules for parsing and filtering.
-- **Capital gains tracking is integrated directly into the balance sheet building process.**
+- **Capital gains tracking is integrated directly into the balance sheet building process.** This is the **implemented architecture**.
 - Input hledger journal files are processed chronologically.
 - The balance sheet builder reads the entire journal to establish the history of asset acquisitions and dispositions, calculating gains/losses incrementally.